 (b) Where the Services include Our Careworker driving Your motor vehicle, that You have suitable motor insurance to cover damage caused by the use of the motor vehicle by the Careworker to passengers, Your vehicle and / or third parties or their property.

 13. WITHDRAWAL OF THE SERVICE

 We reserve the right to withdraw a Careworker and/or to cancel this Agreement with immediate effect in circumstances which make the continued provision of the Service untenable.
 Such circumstances would include (but would not be limited to) failure by You, or someone else at Your home to provide a safe environment and/or appropriate equipment for the Service, sexual or racial harassment, extreme alcohol consumption, unreasonable behaviour or requests that a Careworker undertake unreasonable or illegal activities.

-14.4 Please note if You suspend the service for a period of time in accordance with clause 14.5 We cannot guarantee that the same Careworker will be available to attend Your home when You resume the Service.
+14.5 Please note if you suspend the service for a period of time in accordance with Clause 14.4 we cannot guarantee that the same CareAngel will be available to attend your home when you resume the Service.

-14.6 If You turn away a care worker at the door or shorten the visit, for any reason, You will be charged for the full time booked for that Careworker and We will use our best endeavours to provide an alternative Careworker if so required.
+14.6 If you turn away a CareAngel at the door or shorten the visit, for any reason, you will be charged for the full time booked for that CareAngel.

 14.9 We may terminate this Agreement: